Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.instanceGroupManagers.resize({ instanceGroupManager: "instanceGroupManager", project: "project", size: 1, zone: "zone",  });

 /*
-Flags the specified instances in the managed instance group to be resumed.
-This method increases the targetSize and decreases the targetSuspendedSize of the managed instance group by the number of instances that you resume.
-The resumeInstances operation is marked DONE if the resumeInstances request is successful.
-The underlying actions take additional time.
-You must separately verify the status of the RESUMING action with the listmanagedinstances method.
-In this request, you can only specify instances that are suspended.
-For example, if an instance was previously suspended using the suspendInstances method, it can be resumed using the resumeInstances method.
-If a health check is attached to the managed instance group, the specified instances will be verified as healthy after they are resumed.
-You can specify a maximum of 1000 instances with this method per request.
-*/
-await gapi.client.compute.instanceGroupManagers.resumeInstances({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });

-/*
 Specifies the instance template to use when creating new instances in this group.
 The templates for existing instances in the group do not change unless you run recreateInstances, run applyUpdatesToInstances, or set the group's updatePolicy.type to PROACTIVE.
 */
 await gapi.client.compute.instanceGroupManagers.setInstanceTemplate({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });